vmware-archive/clarity/README.md

     npm install @webcomponents/custom-elements --save
     ```

 3. Include the clr-icons.min.css and clr-icons.min.js in your HTML.
-As clr-icons.min.js is dependent on the Custom Elements polyfill, make sure to include it before clr-icons.min.js.
-Finally, include the shape sets you wish to include.
-(There is a short cut to include the `clr-icons-all.min.js` file which will load everything.)
+As clr-icons.min.js is dependent on the Custom Elements polyfill, make sure to include it before clr-icons.min.js:

     ```html
     <link rel="stylesheet" href="path/to/node_modules/@clr/icons/clr-icons.min.css">

     <script src="path/to/node_modules/@webcomponents/custom-elements/custom-elements.min.js"></script>
     <script src="path/to/node_modules/clr-icons/clr-icons.min.js"></script>
-    <script src="path/to/node_modules/clr-icons/shapes/core.min.js"></script>
     ```

-    If your site is built with [angular-cli](https://angular.io/cli) you can achieve the above by adding the files to the styles array and scripts array in `angular.json`.
-However, Clarity automatically sets up the minimum number of icons by default so you don't need to actually include the scripts unless you wish to have more icons, like adding the travel icons here.
+    If your site is built with [angular-cli](https://github.com/angular/angular-cli) you can achieve the above by adding the files to the styles array and
+    scripts array in `angular-cli.json`:

     ```js
     "styles": [